 Start by heading over to Google’s Keyword Planner tool.
-The tool is built for advertisers on AdWords looking for keywords to bid on but it’s still valuable for SEO purposes and planning content around.
+The tool is built for advertisers on AdWords looking for keywords to bid on but it’s still valuable for Search Engine Optimisation and planning content around.
 Keyword Planner can be found in AdWords.

 Click the “Tools” link at the top and click on “Keyword Planner”:

 Right now we’re looking to expand our initial list.
 Start by clicking the first option “Search for new keywords using a phrase, website or category”.
 Then you’ll see the following: